Ginjinha in Lisbon: 4 Authentic Places to Drink It

 You find it sold at upscale eateries to street festivals.
 Ginja is made of Morello cherries and is smaller than the average cherry.

-The Best Ginjinha Bar Lisbon Experience
+The Best Places to get Ginjinha in Lisbon

 Ginjinha Espinheira